fluentmigrator/documentation/articles/extensions/postgres-extensions.md

     .Using(Algorithm.Gin);
 ```

 Notes: Dependend on the index method could or couldn't support some feature, for sample Hash index method doesn't support multi-column.
-For more information about index method limitation see [here](https://www.postgresql.org/docs/current/sql-createindex.html) in Notes parts
+For more information about index method limitation see [here](https://www.postgresql.org/docs/current/sql-createindex.html) in Notes parts.

 ## Concurrently

 When this option is used, PostgreSQL will build the index without taking any locks that prevent concurrent inserts, updates, or deletes on the table.
 Whereas a standard index build locks out writes (but not reads) on the table until it's done.
-For more information about index method see [here](https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY)
+For more information about index method see [here](https://www.postgresql.org/docs/current/sql-createindex.html#SQL-CREATEINDEX-CONCURRENTLY).

-### Notes
-For to be able to use this feature is necessary remove the transaction from migrations, because PostgeSQLd doesn't support create concurrently index with transaction

 ```cs
 Create.Index()